 Acid Sulfate Soil Management

-The environment team at Alliance will provide you with the right information on managing ASS risks on your site, whether that be preliminary advice from review of ASS risk maps, through to implementation of detailed sampling and analysis of soil and groundwater.
-If ASS is present on your site, our specialists will prepare an ASS management plan, detailing the procedures to follow during excavation, treatment and disposal of ASS impacted soils.
+Our environmental team provide expert advice on the potential risk associated with acid sulfate soils risk on your site.
+From preliminary advice and review risk area maps through to implementation of sampling and analysis of soil and groundwater, we really are here to help.
+If acid sulfate soils are present on your site, our specialists will prepare an acid sulfate management plan, detailing the procedures to follow during excavation, treatment and disposal.

 Preliminary advice is just a phone call away